MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-cloud-auto-attendant.md

    For more information, see [Plan hybrid connectivity between Skype for Business Server and Office 365](plan-hybrid-connectivity.md) and [Configure hybrid connectivity between Skype for Business Server and Office 365](configure-hybrid-connectivity.md).

 - For phone numbers that you assign to your auto attendant, you will need an [Office 365 Enterprise E5](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing) license.
 - If you have an on-premises only deployment (that is, only Exchange Server 2019 and Skype for Business Server 2019 on-premises servers) but you want to take advantage of Cloud auto attendant, you need the ON-PREM license.

-- Create on premise endpoints for each auto attendant, including assigning phone numbers and licenses.
+- Create an on-premises [resource account](/MicrosoftTeams/manage-resource-accounts.md) for each auto attendant, including assigning phone numbers and licenses.
 Note that you now have the ability to assign licenses used by online services like Phone System to on-premise phone numbers.
 - Implement a new Cloud auto attendant service with Skype for Business Online and Phone System.
 See [Configure cloud auto attendant](configure-cloud-auto-attendant.md) for implementation details.

 ## Migration and interoperability